mafintosh/turbo-net/README.md

 Set timeout on the connection.
 Optionally you can provide an callback.
 If millis is setted on 0, then it disabled.

+#### `connection.remoteAddress`

+The IP address of the connection.
+For example, '172.217.28.163'.

+#### `connection.remoteFamily`

+The IP family of the connection.
+Before the event "connect" or "connection" it's a empty string and after it's always "IPv4".

+#### `connection.remotePort`

+The remote port.
+For example, 63750.

 ## License

 MIT